GoogleCloudPlatform/bigquery-utils/tools/cloud_functions/bq_table_snapshots/README.md

 `crontab_format` crontab for the execution of the solution

-`seconds_before_expiration` seconds after which snapshots will expire
+`seconds_before_expiration` seconds before the snapshot will expire

 ## Terraform Provisioning
 ```